Ivanka Trump project seeks to help women in developing world

-WASHINGTON (AP) — Ivanka Trump launched a White House effort aimed at helping 50 million women in the developing world get ahead economically over the next six years.
+WASHINGTON (AP) — President Donald Trump threw his weight behind his daughter’s latest White House effort Thursday, backing her initiative to provide an economic boost to women in the developing world.

-The White House on Thursday unveiled the Women’s Global Development and Prosperity Initiative, a governmentwide project led by the senior adviser and daughter to President Donald Trump.
-The initiative will involve the State Department, the National Security Council and other agencies.
+The president on Thursday launched the Women’s Global Development and Prosperity Initiative, a governmentwide project led by senior adviser Ivanka Trump.
+The initiative involves the State Department, the National Security Council and other agencies.
 It aims to coordinate current programs and develop new ones to assist women in areas such as job training, financial support, and legal or regulatory reforms.

 Ivanka Trump, who will attend the Munich Security Conference next week to promote the project, stressed that she sees this as a national security priority.
 “We think women are arguably the most under-tapped resource in the developing world for accelerating economic growth and prosperity,” she said.